 Barriers are formed in a row.
 The athlete transverses the barriers sideways, landing on both feet, hips facing forwards throughout.
-While clearing the last barrier, the athlete turns 180 deg, landing on the outside foot only, pushing off on this leg to change direction back down the row.
+While clearing the last barrier, the athlete turns 180 degrees, landing on the outside foot only, pushing off on this leg to change direction back down the row.
 The athlete lands two-footed back down the row.
 This is repeated until the required number of repetitions is completed.
 This drill develops ankle stability, acceleration and lateral change of direction.

-3. Hexagon drill with change of direction
+3. Hexagon drill with a change of direction

 4. Split squat jump with cycle

+This drill develops starting speed, acceleration and linear change of direction.
 The athlete begins in a split squat position.
-He/she then drives up, the main emphasis coming from the front leg.
+They then drive up, the main emphasis coming from the front leg.
 Mid-jump, the leg positioning is cycled so that the opposite leg comes through to the front and becomes the drive leg for the next repetition.
 This is repeated until the required number of reps is reached.
-This drill develops starting speed, acceleration and linear change of direction.

-5. Barrier hop with 180 degree turn
+5. Barrier hop with 180 degrees turn

-Warm Up and Cool Down
+Warm-Up and Cool Down

 Before any drill work, athletes should complete a general warm-up that includes squash-specific dynamic flexibility movements.
 This produces several benefits such as improved coordination, balance, proprioception and movement speed.
 However, remember that for optimal results, the athlete should begin the main session entirely fresh, so the dynamic flexibility work must be designed so as not to be overly tiring.
 At the end of the session, undertake static stretching to reduce muscle soreness and increase flexibility.

 Quantifying the session volume by the number of foot contacts is advisable.
 The athlete's overall program will dictate the optimal amount of sets, repetitions, length of rest periods between sets and the frequency of completion.